Rise in Bank of Italy liabilities fuels worries of capital flight

 Target2 imbalances increased sharply during the euro zone crisis as investors dumped riskier assets and banks in weaker countries faced with money outflows were forced to tap extraordinary liquidity provided by the European Central Bank.

-The prospect of snap elections in Greece this month, where an anti-bailout party could emerge as the winner, has rekindled concerns Greece’s international rescue program that could result in Athens leaving the euro zone.
+The prospect of snap elections in Greece this month, where an anti-bailout party could emerge as the winner, has rekindled concerns Greece’s international rescue programme that could result in Athens leaving the euro zone.
+(Reporting by Valentina Za and Giuseppe Fonte; Editing by Alison Williams)